dev-squares/css-squared/readme.md

     * /css-squared/custom-directory/_custom-file.scss
 * Import all custom files using the _app-all.scss file that will be created during this quick start process.

 ## Step 1.
+Installation
 Pull this respository as a subtree (or download as a zip) and install to /path/to/your/css/resources/css-squared

 ## Step 2.
 Create the following two files for your app in the root of the css-squared directory:
 * _app-all.scss